 A "sad outcome" is putting it mildly.
 This sudden announcement adversely affects all Pilotworks member companies, each of whom relies on the resources and services that they purchase from Pilotworks, and many of whom do not have access to alternate production facilities.
 It also means the sudden loss of jobs for those who depend on the commercial kitchen space for their livelihoods and business operations, not to mention the retailers and distributors who rely on these businesses to stock their shelves.

-In response to the first goal, PieShell and OurHarvest are launching this crowdfunding project.
-Each of the Pilotworks member companies have not only lost rent money and inventory, but they’re now being forced to pay for emergency production facilities, refrigeration, and distribution just to try and stay in business.
+To this endl, PieShell and OurHarvest have launched this crowdfunding project.
+Each of the Pilotworks member companies has not only lost rent money and inventory, but they’re now being forced to pay for emergency production facilities, refrigeration, and distribution just to try and stay in business.
 They need your help!

 "I am 8 weeks away from giving birth, and I had everything planned out for the help I needed to get this running on its own for a while.
 I feel desperate because I know I can’t work for a while, and for every week that passes, I will lose the crew that can run this show on its own." - Tina Diep, Hungry Bird Eats